JEFfersusu/MedVK/README.md

 ---

-This work has been published in the _Pattern Recognition Letters_: https://www.sciencedirect.com/science/article/pii/S0167865526000851
+%This work has been published in the _Pattern Recognition Letters_: https://www.sciencedirect.com/science/article/pii/S0167865526000851

-Anyone you share the following link with will be able to read this content: https://authors.elsevier.com/a/1mnW%7EcAmz31pJ
+%Anyone you share the following link with will be able to read this content: https://authors.elsevier.com/a/1mnW%7EcAmz31pJ

 ## Overview